gabemorris12/moody_chart/readme.md

 There is no use of numerical solvers unlike some other moody charts I've seen.
 Instead, I used the Haaland equation to gather data for the relative roughness lines.
 Historically, the Colebrook equation (a more complex implicit relationship) is used to calculate the desired property; however, plotting the Colebrook equation on top of the Haaland equation on a graph would be nearly indistinguishable.
-In fact, I think I'll never use this chart ever because I could just program my TI-84 to get a more precise solution.